yak-toto/yak-server/README.md

 Also, automatic backup can be done through `yak_server/cli/backup_database` script.
 It can be run using `yak db backup`.

 Finally, fastapi needs some configuration to start.
-Last thing, for development environment, debug needs to be activated with a addditional environment variable:
+Last thing, for development environment, debug needs to be activated with a additional environment variable:

 ```text
 DEBUG=1